Arabhi: Structure and Lakshana

 Arabhi raga is a very energetic and it lends itself to creativity in brigas (fast-paced swara usages) more than gamakas.

 Popular Compositions

 The 3rd of Pancharatna Kritis (five gems of compositions), Sadhinchanae(also known as "Samayaniki Tagu Mataladene") by Saint Thyagaraja is a famous composition set in Arabhi raga.
 Here we can note that Thyagaraja uses phrases like "sa sa da" in the charanam although there are phrases like "sa ni da" also.

 Here are some more compositions set to Arabhi.

+The Popular Onam composition "Maveli Naadu Vaneedum Kaalam" is popularized, and taught in this raga.